[Minor revision–posted 10/26/23 (replaces 10/20/22 edition)]

 a.
 Student Union

-Priority for use of space in the Student Union is given to programs and activities that are conducted by the various departments within the Office of the VPAF/CFO.
+Priority for use of space in the Student Union is given to programs and activities that are conducted by the various departments within the Office of the SVPAF/CFO.
 Secondary priority is given to registered student organizations and university departments.
-Requests for the use of the Student Union must be made in the Student Union & Activities Office Room 203.
+Reservations for the use of the Student Union space must be made in the Student Union & Activities Office Room 203.
 The Student Union shall establish a procedure for use of the Student Union by off-campus groups.
 A standard contract will be utilized and must be reviewed by the Contract Management Office.

 b.
 Academic Buildings

 Space in academic facilities must be reserved through the Office of Events and Instructional Space Management (http://www.depts.ttu.edu/odpa/spi/eism/).
-See OP 61.
-23, Use of University Classrooms and Academic Facilities.
+See OP 61.41, Use of University Classrooms and Facilities for Events.

 c.
 Residence Halls